-Key Characteristics of Site
+5. Key Characteristics of Site

 The SRF area occupies a strategically important location within Manchester City Centre.
 The area occupies a prominent location on key roads, including Portland Street which is an important east-west linkage through the City Centre, connecting the City's commercial area with Piccadilly Train Station, and connecting the Oxford Road Corridor with the Northern Quarter.
-Sackville Street is an important north-south linkage connecting the commercial core to the Mancunian Way (M57).
+Sackville Street is an important north-south linkage connecting the commercial core to the Mancunian Way (M57) and the Village.

 The area surrounding the SRF comprises a mixture of commercial, leisure, and ground floor retail land uses; predominately cafes, bars, restaurants, hotels, offices and nightclubs.
-Along and surrounding Sackville Street, the area is characterised by a large number of bars and clubs located within The Village with residential and commercial/office uses on the upper floors of most buildings.
-During the Manchester 'Blitz' in World War II, a number of buildings around Portland Street, including within this SRF area, suffered bomb damaged leaving gap sites that were redeveloped during the late 20th century.
+Along, and surrounding, Sackville Street, the area is characterised by a large number of bars and clubs located within the Village with residential and commercial/office uses on the upper floors of most buildings.

+During the Manchester 'Blitz' in World War II, a number of buildings around Portland Street, including within this SRF area, suffered bomb damage, leaving gap sites that were redeveloped during the late 20th century.
 The immediate area outside of the SRF is characterised by the surrounding historic context, namely the Whitworth Street Conservation Area, the George Street Conservation Area, and a number of surrounding Grade II and Grade II Listed Buildings.
 There are no heritage assets within the SRF area.

-The street character and urban context of this part of the City Centre are now large blocks with narrow back streets that run the long length of each block.
+The street character and urban context of this part of the city centre is now made up of large blocks with narrow back streets that run the long length of each block.
 The Village and Chinatown areas are very fine grain with smaller building blocks.
-The massing of the existing surrounding blocks are 3 storeys to the Canal Street Village rising to 16-20 storeys facing Portland Street.
+The massing of the existing surrounding blocks comprises three storeys to the Canal Street Village rising to 16-20 storeys facing Portland Street.
 The predominant external facades of the surrounding areas are brickwork with deep set reveals.

 The area has high levels of accessibility in terms of its location, with immediate access to a variety of public and private transport modes.
-In locational terms, it is situated within easy walking and cycling distance to a number of key services and facilities within Manchester City Centre, including Oxford Road, Manchester Victoria and Manchester Piccadilly train stations, two Metrolink Tram Stops, Market Street shopping precinct and the city's business district.
-The major investment in public transport infrastructure currently occurring in and around the City Centre and across Greater Manchester (such as the Second City Crossing, Metrolink extension to Trafford Park, and the Northern Hub) will provide many benefits not only to passengers, but to the city's sustainability, access to employment and the wider economy.
-For this area, capacity and connectivity enhancements to Metrolink will provide significant improvements to access destinations across the City Centre and the regions surrounding tall buildings proposed site area aerial view
+In locational terms, it is situated within easy walking and cycling distance to a number of key services and facilities within Manchester City Centre, including Oxford Road, Manchester Victoria and Manchester Piccadilly train stations, two Metrolink tram stops, Market Street shopping precinct and the city's business district.

+The major investment in public transport infrastructure currently occurring in and around the city centre and across Greater Manchester (such as the Second City Crossing, Metrolink extension to Trafford Park, and the Northern Hub) will provide many benefits not only to passengers, but to the city's sustainability, access to employment and the wider economy.
+For this area, capacity and connectivity enhancements to Metrolink will provide significant improvements to access destinations across the city centre and the regions.